mozilla-ai/lm-buddy/README.md

 2. **evaluation job** using [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)
 with inference performed via an in-process HuggingFace model or an externally-hosted [vLLM](https://github.com/vllm-project/vllm) server.

-> [!WARNING]
->
-> LM Buddy is in the early stages of development.
-> It is missing important features and documentation.
-> You should expect breaking changes in the core interfaces and configuration structures
-> as development continues.
-> Use only if you are comfortable working in this environment.

 ## Installation